 Bespoke Training for Schools and Businesses

 We design tailored sustainability and soil health workshops for schools, community groups, and organisations across Bristol.
-From curriculum-linked composting lessons to corporate team days, each session builds connection, wellbeing, and practical skills for a regenerative future.

 Alex Montgomery from Generation Soil giving a food waste composting workshops at Sparks in Bristol to a group of primary school pupils.